Sea-Snell/micro_config/README.md

     train_config_script.unroll(metaconfig)
 ```

-The dataset object configured by `train_dataset` will only be loaded once in the above hiararchy, even though both `LMModelConfig` and `TrainLoop` take it as input.
+The dataset object configured by `train_dataset` will only be loaded once in the above hiararchy, even though both `LMModelConfig` and `TrainLoop` take it in as input.

 ## A method for parsing commandline args is provided.